Top 50 Best London Restaurants With A View

-Floor-to-ceiling windows flood the Terrace on Piccadilly with natural light, allowing for spectacular views over the heart of Piccadilly and the London skyline.
+Floor-to-ceiling windows flood the Terrace at The Dilly with natural light, allowing for spectacular views over the heart of Piccadilly and the London skyline.
 With a modern British grill menu, specialities are understandably its meat and fish dishes.
 The restaurant also pays homage to quintessential English traditions with its own G&T bar, serving afternoon tea with a G&T rather than a pot of Earl Grey, for a unique afternoon tea experience.

 Portrait Restaurant BOOK PORTRAIT RESTAURANT

 Standing 92-feet above ground level at the top of the National Portrait Gallery, Portrait restaurant has enviable views of London’s landmarks such as Big Ben and Nelson’s Column, making it one of the capital’s most sought after dining areas.
 Offering a seasonal British menu with locally sourced ingredients and an extensive cocktail menu, the restaurant is flooded with light from its wall of windows, allowing for those sensational views.